Welcome to Minecraft (And the Tutorial)

 Many people simply twiddle their thumbs while waiting for the sun to return and burn away the monster.
 But you don’t have to.
 The next part of this guide will discuss what you should be doing while the night passes.

-The Complete Minecraft Tutorial
+This post is part of the series: The Complete Minecraft Tutorial

 Minecraft is a wonderful game that lets you be very creative.
 It is possible to build huge towers and also explore deep caves.
 However, you also have to survive an onslaught of monsters.
 This tutorial will help you learn how to survive and thrive in the game world.